lmorg/murex/docs/parser/pipe-append.md

 # `>>` Append Pipe

-> Redirects STDOUT to a file and append its contents
+> Redirects stdout to a file and append its contents

 ## Description

-This is used to redirect the STDOUT of a command and append it to a file.
+This is used to redirect the stdout of a command and append it to a file.
 If that file does not exist, then the file is created.

 This behaves similarly to the [Bash (et al) token](https://www.gnu.org/software/bash/manual/bash.html#Appending-Redirected-Output)